-A resident aged 69 is not receiving a retirement pension to which he would have been entitled had he applied.
+A resident aged 69 is not receiving a retirement pension, to which they would have been entitled had they applied.
 The local authority becomes aware of the possible entitlement on 30/9/2018.
-As retirement pension can only be backdated a year from date of claim the local authority only take it into account as income from 1/10/2008.
+As retirement pension can only be backdated a year from date of claim, the local authority only take it into account as income from 1/10/2018.

-The local authority become aware that a resident aged 64 is not receiving an occupational pension to which he would have been entitled from the age of 60.
-On his 65th birthday his former employers state that he will be paid all the pension due from age 60.
+The local authority become aware that a resident aged 64 is not receiving an occupational pension to which they would have been entitled from the age of 60.
+On their 65th birthday their former employers state that they will be paid all the pension due from age 60.
 The local authority should take the pension into account from age 60.